Want more? There's so much more to see than we can fit on a smartphone! Keep this link and view it on a laptop or tablet.

 Explore • Engage • Excel

 Our faculty blog features posts from teachers on everything from continuing The Shady Side Way at home to special class projects to their favorite part of teaching at Shady Side.

 Across the curriculum, students learn about a variety of artists and artistic traditions.
-Junior School students learn to keep rhythm in our African drums unit and write and perform skits about medieval society.
+Elementary students learn to keep rhythm with their hands, feet and instruments, and gain confidence performing assembly skits and class productions.
 At the Middle School, in addition to art and music classes, students can audition to perform in smaller, more advanced choral and instrumental ensembles.
 They can also choose to participate in dramatic productions or take studio art classes as an athletic/activity option.
 The Senior School offers more than 25 arts electives – when a group of students requested a scriptwriting course, we added it the very next semester.
 Talented students have designed independent studies with faculty on everything from “Art and Intellect of the 19th and 20th Centuries” to metalsmithing to jazz improvisation (which resulted in an original composition by one of our star pianists).
 Our alumni have impressive careers in the arts.

 The addition to our campus of the Hillman Center for Performing Arts, one of Western Pennsylvania's newest artistic venues, supports the integral place of the arts in the Shady Side experience.
 Senior and Middle School students take to the Hillman stage for concerts and other performances – and tickets to the Senior School's musical and drama productions sell fast.
 Local arts groups such as the Pittsburgh Civic Light Opera occasionally present special performances just for Junior and Middle School students at the Hillman.
 In addition, SSA's Hillman Performing Arts Series presents five or six family-friendly professional performances each year – including plays, concerts, comedy and magic shows – which are avidly attended by the Pittsburgh community.